 To qualify for formal membership of the University all students are required to sign the matriculation form and the College members' book.
 This will be carried out during the Admissions and Matriculation Ceremonies at the beginning of the academic year.
-If you are unable to attend any of the Admissions and Matriculation Ceremonies please contact the Tutorial Office so they can arrange for you to sign the appropriate form and College Book.
+If you are unable to attend any of the Admissions and Matriculation Ceremonies please contact the Tutorial Office so they can arrange for you to sign the College Book.
 If you are studying with a Tier 4 visa or Student Visa, you cannot matriculate until your documents have been scanned (see 2.1.1).

 Matriculation must be completed by half-way through the first term of residence (the 'division' of Term).
 In some cases it may be necessary to produce documentary evidence of qualification to matriculate.
 You will be written to if this is the case.

-All new College members are required to sign the College Book, which confirms amongst other things that they will abide by the rules of the College, as set out in the policies and the Statutes of the College (see 1.2.3 and Chapter 12, Appendix 1).
+All new College members are required to sign the College Book, which confirms amongst other things that they will abide by the rules of the College, as set out in the policies and the Statutes of the College.